-Annual Governance Statement for the Governing Board of Thirsk School & Sixth Form College
+Annual Governance Statement for the Governing Board of Thirsk School and Sixth Form College

 Role of the Governing Board

-The three core strategic functions of Thirsk School & Sixth Form College Governing Board are:-
+In accordance with the Government’s requirement for all Governing Bodies, the three core strategic functions of Thirsk School & Sixth Form College Governing Board are:-

 - Ensuring clarity of vision, ethos and strategic direction